ITT (ITT)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, ITT’s ROIC has decreased over the last few years.
+Unfortunately, ITT’s ROIC averaged 3.3 percentage point decreases over the last few years.
 Only time will tell if its new bets can bear fruit and potentially reverse the trend.

 11. Balance Sheet Assessment

-We enjoyed seeing ITT beat analysts’ organic revenue expectations this quarter.
-We were also glad its revenue outperformed Wall Street’s estimates.
-Looking ahead, EPS guidance for the full year was also raised.
+We were impressed that both revenue and EPS in the quarter beat analysts’ EBITDA expectations this quarter.
+We were also excited its EPS guidance outperformed Wall Street’s estimates.
 Zooming out, we think this quarter featured some important positives.
-The stock traded up 3.5% to $182.28 immediately after reporting.
+The stock remained flat at $185.15 immediately following the results.

 13. Is Now The Time To Buy ITT?

-ITT is a fine business.
-First off, its revenue growth was good over the last five years.
+In our opinion, ITT is a solid company.
+To kick things off, its revenue growth was solid over the last five years.
 And while its diminishing returns show management's recent bets still have yet to bear fruit, its rising cash profitability gives it more optionality.
-On top of that, its stellar ROIC suggests it has been a well-run company historically.
+On top of that, its impressive operating margins show it has a highly efficient business model.

-ITT’s P/E ratio based on the next 12 months is 24.7x.
+ITT’s P/E ratio based on the next 12 months is 25.6x.
 Looking at the industrials landscape right now, ITT trades at a pretty interesting price.
-If you’re a fan of the business and management team, now is a good time to scoop up some shares.
+If you trust the business and its direction, this is an ideal time to buy.